ariesbabu/ocp-gitp/docs/ocp_ipi_install/ocp_ipi_pre_reqs.md

 If you are sharing a HPOC for multiple users, then you need to do this section only once.
 Decide with other participants sharing your cluster before proceeding.

-Share the ``rootCA.crt`` certificate with the other users so they can use this to create OCP cluster.
+If you are the certificate admin, share the ``rootCA.crt`` certificate with the other users so they can use this to create OCP cluster.

 :::

 In this section we will do the following:

-- Create a Root CA on your UserXX-LinuxToolsVM
+- Create a Root CA on your ``UserXX-LinuxToolsVM``
 - Create a Certificate Signing Request (CSR) for Prism Central
 - Sign the CSR using Root CA's private key

-All this will be done on the UserXX-LinuxToolsVM.
+All this will be done on the ``UserXX-LinuxToolsVM``.

-1. In the UserXX-LinuxToolsVM, Create a the Root CA certificates
+1. In the ``UserXX-LinuxToolsVM``, Create a the Root CA certificates

    ```bash
    openssl genrsa -des3 -out rootCA.key 2048